Actipro/WPF-Controls/Documentation/topics/navigation/zoomcontentcontrol-features/input-bindings.md

 ---
 # Input Bindings

 The [ZoomContentControl](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl) supports interactive zooming and panning through the use of input bindings.
-This topic convers the default behavior, as well as how to customize the behavior.
+This topic covers the default behavior, as well as how to customize the behavior.

 ## Mouse Gestures

 The Windows Presentation Framework (WPF) includes support for defining input bindings on controls, through the `InputBindings` collection.
-This collection defines various gestures, which when executed will raise an associated command.
+This collection defines various gestures, which, when executed, will raise an associated command.

 There are two native WPF gestures that can be used: `MouseGesture` and `KeyboardGesture`. `MouseGesture` encompasses actions like clicking (and double-clicking) mouse buttons, while `KeyboardGesture` captures pressing keys.
-Both types support modifier keys, such as <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, etc. This tells the gesutre that the specifed modifier key must be pressed when the gesture is performed for the assocated command to be fired.
-For example, when using `MouseAction.LeftClick` with a modifier key of `ModifierKeys.Control`, then the associated command is only fired when the user click the left mouse button while holding down the control key.
+Both types support modifier keys, such as <kbd>Ctrl</kbd>, <kbd>Shift</kbd>, etc. This tells the gesture that the specified modifier key must be pressed when the gesture is performed for the associated command to be fired.
+For example, when using `MouseAction.LeftClick` with a modifier key of `ModifierKeys.Control`, then the associated command is only fired when the user clicks the left mouse button while holding down the <kbd>Ctrl</kbd> key.

 The Shared Library adds an additional gesture that can bind mouse wheel actions to a command.
 [MouseWheelGesture](xref:@ActiproUIRoot.Input.MouseWheelGesture) supports positive or negative changes (i.e., up or down scrolling of the mouse wheel), and can also be used with the [ZoomContentControl](xref:@ActiproUIRoot.Controls.Navigation.ZoomContentControl).

-There are several helper types that make defining a gesture easier via XAML, whic include `KeyboardBinding`, `MouseBinding`, and [MouseWheelBinding](xref:@ActiproUIRoot.Input.MouseWheelBinding).
+There are several helper types that make defining a gesture easier via XAML, which include `KeyboardBinding`, `MouseBinding`, and [MouseWheelBinding](xref:@ActiproUIRoot.Input.MouseWheelBinding).
 Using these classes, the `Gesture` property can be set to a simple string value.
-For example, setting the `MouseBinding.Gesture` property to "Control+LeftClick" will automatically create the appropriate `MouseGesture`.
+For example, setting the `MouseBinding.Gesture` property to `"Control+LeftClick"` will automatically create the appropriate `MouseGesture`.

 ## Default Mouse Behavior